Lea Sheldone, version 2 creator, actor

 Melissa is originally from Memphis, TN.
 She received her BA in Theatre Performance from Marymount Manhattan College in NYC, and then toured the country for two years with the Hangar Theatre and the Missoula Children's Theatre.
 Favorite roles include Dilly in Hungry, (Profile Theatre), Charlotte in Fall of the Band, Season 2 (Action/Adventure), Rachel in Bloody, Bloody Andrew Jackson (Portland Playhouse) Tamora in Kabuki Titus (Bag & Baggage), and as a creative ensemble member of GRUB (tEEth).

-Phoebe will be graduating from Western Oregon University in June 2019 with a Bachelor of Fine Arts in Acting.
+Phoebe graduated from Western Oregon University in June 2019 with a Bachelor of Fine Arts in Acting.
 She has been involved in numerous productions at WOU including 5 Lesbians Eating a Quiche, Radium Girls, and Shakespeare in Hollywood.
 She has also been involved with Valley Shakespeare Company with shows including Much Ado About Nothing and Tartuffe.
 Her goal is to one day earn an MFA in Acting, but for now she is keeping busy writing and working.